Every single individual in the Kingdom of God has a place of ministry.

 - Pick a seat as near to the front of your worship center as possible.
 First-time guests are usually more comfortable in the seats closest to the lobby.
 Leave those good seats for newcomers or guests arriving late.

 - Pause toward the end of the service.
 Please don’t leave during the invitation or prayer time.
-If you leave early, you could disturb an individual that the Spirit of God is dealing with who has big needs.
+If you leave early, you could disturb an individual that the Spirit of God is dealing with who has significant needs.

 - Persist in these unselfish acts of love.
 Pursue excellence every Sunday of the year.
 Slowly but surely, create a guest-first culture within your congregation.
 Persist in inviting unchurched and out of church people.

-This list of winsome ways to help your church grow is really a simple call to forsake selfishness.
+This list of winsome ways to help your church grow is a simple call to forsake selfishness.
 Be more like Jesus by considering the needs of others as more important than your own.